 I’ve been venturing out cautiously, exploring the city over the days.
-I think the key to appreciating this city is to constantly remember that it is a city of contrasts.
-From the designer stores at Khan Market, malls in the South to the beautiful Islamic architecture and street attractions in the North, this city constantly surprises me.
+The key to appreciating this city is to constantly remember that it is a city of contrasts, vastly different to Colombo.
+From the designer stores at Khan Market, malls in the South to the beautiful Mughal architecture and street attractions in the North, I’ve been in a constant state of bewildered awe.
 I know I promised to take pictures of the sights I’ve seen and the places I’ve been to, but I’ve been strangely reluctant about taking my camera out.
 So all I have to offer to you are words.

-Gurgaon is the call centre capital of the world and is home to a multitude of multinational companies.
+Gurgaon is home to a multitude of multinational companies.
 It’s predominantly an industrial and financial city and is well, a plastic city, if you know what I mean.
 All gild, glossy surfaces and ornamental plants.
-It was nice and shiny, but oh so cold and artificial.
-My dad had colleagues to meet and meetings to attend so after the first half hour of watching old episodes of TV shows in the lounge room, I slipped off to see the rest of the city.
+It was nice and shiny, but so cold and artificial.
+My dad had colleagues to meet and meetings to attend so after the first half-hour of watching old episodes of TV shows in the lounge room, I slipped off to see the rest of the city.
 After it became clear that venturing out in peak traffic jam and to return only a while later, was a little pointless I brought myself a sandwich, settled myself in a corner of the bistro and (camouflaged by a paperback) watched as the day came to an end in the city.

-I watched as the chain smoker stopped at the fountain, shrugged his blazer off and with a visible sigh of relief light up a cigarette.
-Two cigarettes later, he’s still there now joined by more yuppies (Young Urban Professionals, for the uninitiated) lighting up.
-I watched as the Barbie brigade patted their hair in unison (after seeing the chain smoker) and discussed their day in low voices, handbags swinging in sync as they strode past.
-Office cliques walk into the bistro for an after work coffee loudly discussing week end plans.
-There’s a lot of air kissing, back patting and uproarious laughter, and they’re gone.
+I watched as the chainsmoker stopped at the fountain, shrugged his blazer off and with a visible sigh of relief light up a cigarette.
+Two cigarettes later he’s still there, now joined by other Young Urban Professionals who resemble each other.
+I watched as the Barbie brigade patted their hair in unison (after seeing the men by the fountain) and discussed their day in low voices, handbags swinging in sync as they strode past.
+Office cliques walk into the bistro for an after-work coffee loudly discussing week end plans.
+There’s a lot of air-kissing, back-patting and uproarious laughter, and they’re gone.

-The store keepers were setting up for the day while the women darted swift glances at us as they drew the fall of their multi hued saris around them and hurried along the alleys.
+The storekeepers were setting up for the day while the women darted swift glances at us as they hurried along the alleys.
 In a city which prides itself on constant development, time has stood still here.
-As we hurried along (we were ever so late), I gaze enviously as two white guys armed with SLR’s document the day’s proceedings.
+As we hurried along (we were ever so late), I gaze as two white guys armed with SLR’s document the day’s proceedings.
 Both are ecstatic at the visual explosion before them and are wonderfully trigger happy.
-My hands itch to reach out for my humble compact but I feel kitsch about brazenly taking pictures.
+My hands itch to reach out for my humble compact but I feel self-conscious about brazenly taking pictures.
 So I soak in the atmosphere instead.

 Yesterday, coming back home after an evening out it started pouring.
-We ambled in the rain, splashed through the puddles, came back home, deposited our bags and then walked some more.
-All the little worries the past week had accumulated soaked our clothes and dripped into little rivulets of water as we silently walked down the pathway with the wind whipping against our faces.
+My new housemate and I ambled in the rain, splashed through the puddles, came back home, deposited our bags and then walked some more.
+All the little worries the past week had accumulated now soaked our clothes and dripped into little rivulets of water as we silently walked down the pathway with the wind whipping against our faces.
 Very Hindi movie-esque, I know.